 Financial assets and financial liabilities are recognised when the Company becomes a party to the contractual provisions of the instrument.
 Financial assets and liabilities are initially measured at fair value.
-Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities (other than financial assets and financial liabilities at fair value through profit or loss (FVTPL)) are added to or deducted from the fair value measured on initial recognition of financial asset or financial liability.
-The transaction costs directly attributable to the acquisition of financial assets and financial liabilities at fair value through profit and loss are immediately recognised in the statement of profit and loss.
+Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities (other than financial assets and financial liabilities at fair value through profit or loss (FVTPL)) are added to or deducted from the fair value measured on initial recognition of financial assets or financial liability.
+The transaction costs directly attributable to the acquisition of financial assets and financial liabilities at fair value through profit and liabilities at fair value through profit and loss.